-Gurupaurnima is a traditional and cultural festival of India known as Vyas Pournima in our country.
+Guru Purnima is a traditional and cultural festival of India known as Vyas Purnima in our country.
 We have a country where Guru is considered God.
 This day is celebrated for all teachers and on this day Veda Vyas was born who created all the four Vedas.
-That is why Guru Pournima is also called Vyas Pournima and Vyas Jayanti.
+That is why Guru Purnima is also called Vyas Purnima and Vyas Jayanti.

-Guru Pournima is celebrated on the Pournima of Aashaadh month and this festival is celebrated every time in the middle of June-July.
+Guru Purnima is celebrated on the Purnima of Aashaadh month and this festival is celebrated every time in the middle of June-July.
 Guru is a Sanskrit word and it means ‘Gu’ which means darkness and ‘Ru’ means a dispenser.
 That is, a person who removes the darkness from our life, and brings light, is called a Guru.

 Only when the soil is wet, no one can tell what can be made from it.
 If the soil is not used properly then it will be of no use.
 It has no importance in society.
 It remains only soil and is crushed only under the feet of the people.

 But when a potter gills the soil and gives it a shape from his hand, the soil takes the form of a pot and when the time comes, a thirsty man comes in handy to quench his thirst.
 The same kind of work is done by the Guru in our life.

 If there is no Guru in our life, then our life is of no use.
 We cannot be anything in our life.
 But if we find a Guru, then our life is successful.
 He would guide us at every turn in our lives.
 With his guidance, we can reach our goal.
 It is the teacher who teaches us to face every challenge in life.
 Only because of Guru, we can become a capable person and give something better for the society.
 The glory of this Guru is described below.

 Guru Purnima is celebrated as a spiritual day.
 Guru always motivates us to move forward in life because whenever we are frustrated we can challenge ourselves and move forward in life.